xumi1993/homepage/content/author/admin/_index.md

 - P and S wave seismic anisotropy and tomography
 - Subduction zones: structures, geodynamics and seismotectonics.

-Sence 2013, I have been in this group to study the crustal and mantle transition zone structures in SE Tibet using Receiver Function method.
+Since 2013, I have been in this group to study the crustal and mantle transition zone structures in SE Tibet using Receiver Function method.
 I have developed *Seispy*, *SplitRFLab*, *SFT*, *BQMail* to process seismic data.